Summary of Scout Fees and Dues *Updated August 2023

 - Joining Packet :

-- Membership fee: $90 paid twice a year (Spring and Fall) via Troop Store, Zelle (coming soon) or check.
+- Membership fee: $90 paid twice a year (March and October) via Troop Store, Zelle (to treasurert1000@gmail.com) or check.

 - Troop Store: All Troop fees, dues, and program costs can be resolved on our Troop Store site